GiTechLabTeam/HelloDaddy/README.md

 + Notice me to prepare milk;
 + Clean the babe in time;
-+ Suggestions for caring the babe.
++ Suggestions for caring the babe;
++ Info & Guide for caring the babe;